aalfiann/reSlim-modules/README.md

 * For advanced like CRUD modules,
     You can start to learn from this source >> [crud_mod](https://github.com/aalfiann/reSlim-modules-crud_mod)

+* Start to create app with blank or starter package
+    Save more minutes quickly with just modify this >> [Starter](https://github.com/aalfiann/reSlim-modules-starter)

 List default modules
 -----------------